 The Investment Manager integrates an analysis of companies' ESG performance into its investment analysis and investment decisions.
 Companies are rated on an AAA-CCC scale relative to the standards and performance of their industry peers, which is then translated into an ESG score.
-The Investment Manager gets a single ESG score for each stock from MSCI ESG Research (the "Data Provider"), each stock receiving a score of between 0 and 10, with the highest scoring company receiving a 10.
+The Investment Manager gets a single ESG score for all stocks for which scores are available from MSCI ESG Research (the "Data Provider"), each of these stocks receiving a score of between 0 and 10, with the highest scoring company receiving a 10.
 The Investment Manager favours higher score stocks where possible and its aim is for the portfolio to have an equal or higher weighted ESG score than its comparable benchmark.